|

 (n=266); Southeast Asian (n=32); and, Indo-Asian (n=25).
 135 Caucasians of European-descent

+were also surveyed.
 Results indicate that there were ethnic and gender differences

 in the rates of physical discipline experienced.
 Across